sergeLabo/wikikIRC3/README.md

 #### Requirements

+* python 3

-Tested on Linux Mint 17 and Ubuntu 14.04
+* Tested on Linux Mint 17 and Ubuntu 14.04

 #### Test